kyma-project/api-gateway/docs/user/tutorials/01-10-setup-custom-domain-for-workload.md

 ### Next Steps
 [Set Up a TLS Gateway](./01-20-set-up-tls-gateway.md) or [Set up an mTLS Gateway](./01-30-set-up-mtls-gateway.md).

-Visit the [Gardener external DNS management documentation](https://github.com/gardener/external-dns-management/tree/master/examples) to see more examples of CRs for Services and Ingresses.
+For more examples of CRs for Services and Ingresses, see the [Gardener external DNS management documentation](https://github.com/gardener/external-dns-management/tree/master/examples).